How To Fix Programs And Exe File Not Opening After Virus

 If you have difficulty following the manual steps above, antivirus company Kaspersky have produced an automated fix to resolve the problem – download CleanAutoRun.exe from here.

-Tip: if you find that .com files are also blocked from opening, try renaming the file with a .pif or .scr extension – you can also try renaming it to iexplore.exe or userinit.exe or winlogon.exe as these specific Windows files usually bypass any blocks that the virus made.
+Tip: if you find that .com files are also blocked from opening, try renaming the file to a .pif or .scr extension instead – if those are both blocked too, rename it to iexplore.exe or userinit.exe or winlogon.exe as these specific Windows files usually bypass any blocks that the virus made.

 Check For Viruses That May Have Caused This Problem